enathu/kavivanar/README.md

-##Work in progress

 # Kavivanar

-Kavivanar is a unique handwriting font, which is little thick and subtly slanted that mimic the Tamil handwriting as inclined text settings are more popular in Tamil typography.
+Kavivanar is a unique handwriting font, which is little thick and subtly slanted that mimics the Tamil handwriting as inclined text settings are more popular in Tamil typography.
 And also, the letterforms consist of calligraphic pen stress to keep the liveliness while providing a texture for body text.
 This font works very well with body text, and display type while providing an intriguing rhythm for the text settings.

+The slanted letterforms for Tamil are inspired from a manuscript by Kavivanar M.A.
+Azeez (1948-2002), a Tamil poet and educator who lived in the east coast of Sri Lanka.

 ### Bug Reports & Glyph requests